No imputation without representation: Results and Discussion

 The theoretical motivation for representing missing values through missing-indicators is that this allows classifiers to learn the information encoded in their distribution.
 In principle, this should be easier when there are more examples to learn from.
-We can use this to obtain a better understanding of when missing-indicators might be useful on a per-attribute level.
+We can use this principle to obtain a better understanding of when missing-indicators might be useful on a per-attribute level.

+The challenge that we have to overcome is that we would like to study individual attributes, but classification performance is measured on the dataset level.
+We tackle this by studying datasets with only one attribute with missing values, allowing us to investigate the relation between the properties of the attribute and classification performance on the dataset.

-We test this with the following additional experiment.
+We conduct the following experiment.
 For each attribute with missing values in each dataset, we reduce the original dataset by removing all other attributes with missing values.
-We thus obtain 1148 derived datasets, on which we again apply each of our classifiers (with pruning for CART, 1000 trees for ERT and early-stopping for GBM) and consider whether missing-indicators increase or decrease AUROC (we dismiss ties).
-Finally, for each classifier we fit a logistic regression model with cluster robust covariance (clustered by the originating dataset), with the following potential parameters: categoricalness and either the number of missing values (log-transformed) or the missing rate.
-We use the Akaike information criterion \citep{akaike73information} to decide whether to select these parameters.
+We thus obtain 1148 reduced datasets with only one attribute with missing values, onto which we apply each of our classifiers (with pruning for CART, 1000 trees for ERT and early-stopping for GBM) and consider whether missing-indicators increase or decrease AUROC (we dismiss ties).
+Finally, for each classifier we fit a logistic regression model with cluster robust covariance (clustered by the originating dataset), with the following potential parameters: categoricalness (whether the attribute is categorical) and either the number of missing values (log-transformed) or the missing rate.
+We use the Akaike information criterion \cite{akaike73information} to decide whether to select these parameters.

 We find that for most classifiers, either the absolute or the relative number of missing values is an informative parameter with positive coefficient.
 For MLP, neither parameter is informative, while for RF, the number of missing values is an informative parameter with negative coefficient, for which we have no explanation at present.
-For every classifier except NN-1, NN-1-D and LR, categoricalness is an informative parameter with positive coefficient, meaning that missing-indicators are more beneficial for categorical than for numerical attributes.
+For every classifier, categoricalness is an informative parameter with positive coefficient, meaning that missing-indicators are more beneficial for categorical than for numerical attributes.